Spokesperson for Finance, Racing

 Freepost PO Box 18 888

 I will work to build an ever better, fairer New Zealand, where we seek to ensure that achieving one’s potential is not just the preserve of the privileged, but possible for all.

 Hon Grant Robertson was born in Palmerston North and lived in Hastings before his family settled in Dunedin.
 Grant’s belief in social justice and a desire to see every New Zealander able to achieve their potential led him to politics, and he has been the Member of Parliament for Wellington Central since 2008.

-Grant’s first job was at the local supermarket and when the Employment Contracts Act came in, he rallied against the rights he and his fellow workers lost.
-Grant studied politics at Otago, graduating with a Bachelor of Arts with honours in 1995.
-His involvement in the campaign against user-pays education led him to become President of the Otago University Students Association, and later Vice President and then Co-President of the New Zealand University Students Association.
+He studied politics at Otago, graduating with a Bachelor of Arts with Honours in 1995.
+At university he was the President of the Otago University Students’ Association and became Co-President of the New Zealand University Students Association.

-After leaving university, Grant joined the Ministry of Foreign Affairs and Trade.
-He managed the New Zealand Overseas Aid Programme to Samoa – a $7.7 million fund with projects in areas such as education, healthcare, public sector capacity building, small business development and the empowerment of women.
-He was also posted to the United Nations in New York, working on environment and development issues.
+Grant joined the Ministry of Foreign Affairs and Trade in 1997 where he managed the New Zealand Overseas Aid Programme to Samoa.
+He was then posted to the United Nations in New York, working on global environment and development issues.

-Grant met his partner Alf in 1998 playing rugby, and their family now includes two grandchildren.
+He met his partner Alf in 1998 playing rugby and their family now includes four grandchildren.
 In 2009 they were joined in a civil union.
-Grant and Alf live on the boundary of the Wellington suburbs of Northland and Wilton.
-Along with his passion for sports, Grant is a fan of New Zealand music and literature, and loves cooking and movies.